r-pufky/docs/docs/app/gui/vscode/code_server.md

     ``` yaml
     # Only serve on localhost requiring access via SSH port forwarding.
     # ssh -L 2222:localhost:2222 {IP} -p {PORT}
+    #
+    # Use a wireguard tunnel, ssh to machine to forward localhost.
+Copy/paste
+    # will not work over non-https connections.
     bind-addr: 127.0.0.1:2222
     auth: none
     ```